Made in Lagos: Singles

-Wizkid released a collaboration with American singer, H.E.R., titled "Smile" on 16 July 2020 as the albums lead single.
-The song made its debut at No. 3 in the first week of launch of the UK Afrobeats Singles Chart, and was featured on Barack Obama's 2020 summer playlist.
+Wizkid released a collaboration with American singer, H.E.R., titled "Smile", on 16 July 2020 as the album's lead single.
+The song made its debut at number three in the first week of launch of the UK Afrobeats Singles Chart, and was featured on Barack Obama's 2020 summer playlist.
 On 17 September, Wizkid released the single "No Stress".